Missouri Route 121: Route description

 All of the route is located in Clinton County.
 Route 121 begins at a T-intersection at US 69, south of Cameron and US 69's interchange with Interstate 35 near the city.
 The route travels eastwards over Christman Brook, and it enters a mixture of farmland and forests.
 The road intersects Northeast Jones Road, which is concurrent with the route for 0.251 mi.
 Route 121 shifts north temporarily, and it intersects Northeast Jones Road, the end of the concurrency.
-The road then borders Hawn State Park and crosses over Deer Creek.
+The road then borders Wallace State Park and crosses over Deer Creek.
 Travelling through a forest, the route turns southeastward near the park entrance.
 Route 121 ends at a Y-intersection with the park entrance and Route HH, a supplemental route.
 The road continues eastward as Route HH, which ends at Route 13 in Kingston.

 Route 121 is designated as a major collector route by the Missouri Department of Transportation (MoDot).
 In 2016, MoDOT calculated 627 vehicles, including 32 trucks travelling on Route 121 east of US 69.
 This is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
 Although the route travels in an east–west fashion, MoDot has designated it as a north–south route.